Old Town businesses get boost from updated health order

 “We love the dine-in because we’re just right down the street from some great restaurants and when people, a lot of the time they can’t even get a table so they come and shop with us while they’re waiting,” said Liz Kingswood, the owner Whimsy Tea & Gifts.

-“Come and shop, it’s great, we love Old Town and Old Town loves you,” said Kingswood.

-Under the public health order retailers can welcome customers at 25 percent capacity.
-All employees and customers are required to wear masks.
-Retailers in the state that couldn’t operate curbside were shut down for about two months until they got the go-ahead to reopen at 25 percent in mid-May.
+Under the public health order, retailers can welcome customers at 25% capacity and all employees and customers are required to wear masks.
+Retailers in the state that couldn’t operate curbside were shut down for about two months until they got the go-ahead to reopen at 25% in mid-May.